PedroAlexSMC/PedroAlexSMC/README.md

 <br>

-### I'm a Brazilian Software engineer, passionate about technology, video games🎮 and board games🎲, and a dark mode user🌙.
+### I'm a Brazilian Software engineer, passionate about technology, video and board games 🎮 🎲, and a dark mode user🌙.

 <br>